-A preview from Mornings with Jesus 2015 to help you discover the precious gifts each of us brings to the world.
+A devotion to help you discover the precious gifts each of us brings to the world.

 Anyone who holds onto life just as it is destroys that life.
 But if you let it go, reckless in your love, you’ll have it forever, real and eternal.
 John 12:25 (MSG)